 You spend time and money generating leads, but not every lead is immediately ready to buy what you’re selling.
-To maximize sales and convert as many leads as possible you have to nurture your leads and you have to automate the process.
+To maximize sales and convert as many leads as possible, you have to nurture your leads and automate the process.

 That’s where drip email marketing comes into play.

-A drip email marketing campaign is a sequence of automated email messages set up to target a particular audience, at a specific stage of your sales cycle, with the precise objective to move the recipient to the next stage.
+A drip email marketing campaign is a sequence of automated email messages set up to target a particular audience, at a specific stage of your sales cycle, with the precise objective of moving the recipient to the next stage.

-Drip email campaigns use behavioral emails that provide an opportunity to stay in touch with your prospects by feeding them the right information based on their demography or actions (hence the name behavioral emails).
+Drip email campaigns use behavioral emails that allow you to stay in touch with your prospects by feeding them the right information based on their demography or actions (hence the name behavioral emails).

-The frequency of drip emails (the time gap between successive emails) can be pre-designated or should be triggered as a response to the actions leads take on the emails or website.
+The frequency of drip emails (the time gap between successive emails) can be pre-designated or triggered to respond to the actions leads take on the emails or website.
 Drips result in better conversions.

-If your business is using a one-size-fits-all ‘spray and pray’ approach to email marketing, you’re losing business.
+If your business uses a one-size-fits-all ‘spray and pray’ approach to email marketing, you’re losing business.
 You have to tweak your messaging based on where a lead is in the sales cycle to keep leads engaged and on the path to conversion.

-And that’s the idea behind drip email marketing, it’s designed to increase engagement and conversions by sorting your leads into different groups based on their sales stage, and then send each group a custom email sequence that nurtures them into the next stage of your sales pipeline.
+And that’s the idea behind drip email marketing, and it’s designed to increase engagement and conversions by sorting your leads into different groups based on their sales stage and then sending each group a custom email sequence that nurtures them into the next stage of your sales pipeline.